nginxinc/nginx-azure-workshops/labs/lab3/readme.md

         --generate-ssh-keys
     ```

-   >**Note**: At the time of this writing, 1.27 is the latest kubernetes version available in Azure AKS.
+   >**Note**: At the time of this writing, 1.27 is the latest kubernetes long-term supported (LTS) version available in Azure AKS.

 1. **(Optional Step)**: If kubectl ultility tool is not installed in your workstation then you can install `kubectl` locally using below command: